 In the winter season, the two places that will definitely be out of reach are Bota Pathri and Alpather Lake.
 The rest will remain accessible.

 The road to Bota Pathri usually gets closed in the winter season but if it was open, you can definitely go there as well.
-Do keep in mind that you need to rent a local taxi for this that will cost you around Rs.
+Do keep in mind that you need to rent a local taxi for this which will cost you around Rs.
 2500 for a round trip.

 Gulmarg Golf Course gets closed in the winter season.
 It just turns into a vast snow-covered ground that gets used for asking and other winter sports.